Julius-Ulee/Announcements-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">With the belief that the Abyss King's armies are closing<br>in, Alabaster suggests they postpone Satou's marriage to Nefritis and<br>head to another country.
+<p align="center">With the belief that the Abyss King's armies are closing in, Alabaster suggests they postpone<br>Satou's marriage to Nefritis and head to another country.
 As they're departing an Abyss King's<br>knight makes it past the barrier and attacks Romca.</p>
 </td>
 </tr>
 </table>